woozyking/tidehunter/README.rst

         # ...

         if SHT_HITS_THE_FAN:
-            sc.stop()  # instant off switch and end of while loop
+            sc.stop()  # instant off switch, end of while loop, as well as the process above